ice-wzl/light_house/README.md

 ## The Theme
 The project has a nautical based theme for components.
 The theme for the agents is based on 15th-17th century ship classes.
 ````
-a sailing ship in use (especially by Spain) from the 15th through 17th centuries, originally as a warship, later for trade.
-Galleons were mainly square-rigged and usually had three or more decks and masts
+Galleon: a sailing ship in use (especially by Spain) from the 15th through 17th centuries, originally as a warship,
+later for trade.
+Galleons were mainly square-rigged and usually had three or more decks and masts.
 ````